Last Updated on January 29, 2023 by Jim Ferri

-On the east side of Italy, Puglia’s northern tip is at approximately the same longitude as Naples.
+Puglia’s northern tip on the east side of Italy is approximately the exact longitude as Naples.
 In the south, it’s the heel of Italy’s geographic boot at Santa Maria di Leuca.
 That’s at the cape that splits the Adriatic and Ionian Seas.

-Moreover, it’s relatively small area.
+Moreover, it’s a relatively small area.
 It’s only a four-hour drive north to south, barely an hour east to west.
-It’s a great place to take a road trip in Italy, with a bit of planning.
-The map of Puglia below, provides a good sense of the geography.
+So it’s a great place to take a road trip in Italy with some planning.
+The map of Puglia below provides a good sense of the geography.

-Moreover, its architecture ranges from medieval villages to the most ostentatious Baroque architecture in all of Italy.
-And the food and wine is nothing short of delizioso.
+Moreover, its architecture ranges from medieval villages to Italy’s most ostentatious Baroque architecture.
+And the food and wine are nothing short of delizioso.

 Lecce: Italy’s Baroque City, a Must-See on a Puglia Road Trip

 Well-known to travelers in Puglia is Lecce, a Baroque city on the Adriatic coast of Italy.
-Lecce, which is also one of the most beautiful cities in southern Italy, is an ancient Greek settlement that was an important center for the Romans and an educational center in the Middle Ages.
+Lecce, also one of the hidden gems of Italy, is an ancient Greek settlement that was an important center for the Romans and an educational center in the Middle Ages.

 Thankfully, it’s a place without hordes of tourists, and you’ll rarely see a tour bus.
-What you do see is an area that embraces the influences of centuries of various conquerors (from ancient Greeks to Spaniards) and a landscape that in some places looks more Greek than Italian.
+However, what you do see is an area that embraces the influences of centuries of various conquerors (from ancient Greeks to Spaniards) and a landscape that, in some places, looks more Greek than Italian.

-It’s best known for the Lecce-Baroque style of architecture , the most exuberant architecture in Italy.
-A walk around town viewing its ancient buildings is an enjoyable way to spend an afternoon.
-Also look into its boutiques, since the city is also well known for its papier-mâché workshops.
+It’s best known for the Lecce-Baroque style of architecture, the most exuberant architecture in Italy.
+A walk around town, viewing its ancient buildings, is an enjoyable way to spend an afternoon.
+Also, look into its boutiques since the city is well-known for its papier-mâché workshops.

 Park the Car and Walk the Ancient Streets of Lecce

-In the old part of the city in Lecce, you will not be able to drive.
+You will not be able to drive in the old part of the city in Lecce.
 That’s fine because you’ll really enjoy your walk.

 In the center of town on the Piazza Sant’Oronzo is a Roman amphitheater dating from Emperor Hadrian’s time.
 Discovered in the 1930s, it’s still undergoing restoration.

-From it walk up Via Vittorio Emanuele and in just a few minutes you’ll come to the Piazza Duomo.
+From it, walk up Via Vittorio Emanuele, and you’ll come to the Piazza Duomo in just a few minutes.
 It’s a beautiful square almost hidden down a little alleyway.
 The Cathedral of the Madonna Assunta and the Bishop’s Palace and Seminary surround it.

 Although Via Emanuele is the main street in this part of town, you’d never know it.
 It’s narrow, bereft of sidewalks, and lined with cafés and shops as with all the streets in the area.
-It lends itself well to the rest of the Middle-Ages character of the city.
+It lends itself well to the city’s rest of the Middle Ages character.

 Map of Puglia: A Driving Tour From Rome Along the Adriatic Coast of Italy